 In 2018, a function dedicated to business conduct activities (Business Conduct Advisory) was set up within the International Subsidiary Banks Division with the aim of acting as a competent and informed consultancy centre for the Division and the International Subsidiary Banks, with regard to the business implications of the conduct risk.
-As regards the dissemination of information concerning these issues, between July and October two training sessions were organised for the top management of the Division and the retail business functions of the International Subsidiary Banks, involving a total of 33 participants.
+As regards the dissemination of information concerning these issues, between July and October two training sessions were organised for the top management of the Division and the International Subsidiary Banks, involving a total of 33 participants.